Irish Castles for Sale in Ireland

 2. Heathfield Castle

 West Limerick's scenic drive will take you past this charming site, straight out of an old-world faerie tale.
-Though the exterior looks thoroughly historic, the interior is outfitted with all the modern conveniences of a 21st century mansion.
+Though the exterior looks thoroughly historic, the interior is outfitted with all the modern conveniences of a 21st-century mansion.
 Heated Italian marble floors with thermostats in every room effectively warm the stone and plaster rooms, and numerous large windows make the inside light and airy.
 The round tower has a spiral staircase, and interior doorways are hewn into the traditional gothic arch shape, adding to the fairytale design.

 Unlike many other medieval castles, this one has great floor plans and nicely-placed individual rooms within the larger rooms, giving the interior a cozier feel.
 Five beautiful bedrooms, a gigantic kitchen made of marble and stainless steel, a greeting room that looks out over the front gardens, a great hall with a fireplace and arched ceilings, and many more beautiful chambers, curving staircases, and sunny hallways give it a feel of homeyness.
 What's more, an intercom system connects all the rooms!

-The gardens rival Hampton Court, with beautiful terracing, pond and streams, twelve waterfalls (including one 12 metres high!), little stone walls along winding pathways, and benches placed strategically in romantic places under flowering trees.
+The gardens rival Hampton Court, with beautiful terracing, pond and streams, twelve waterfalls (including one 12 meters high!), little stone walls along winding pathways, and benches placed strategically in romantic places under flowering trees.
 My favorite is the adjoining Ballinruane Wood: 1,000 acres of fantasy-land-exploring potential (though the grounds also include a golf course for more structured sporting).

 This property is also available through Helen Cassidy with Premier Properties Ireland.